 SEO 101: How easily and quickly do events become prioritized on our Discover page and external search engines?

 First up, if you haven’t already read these articles, pop those reading glasses on because these will seriously up-level your attendee management game and discoverability:

 This article is a deeper dive into those topics ☝️, so make sure you check them out first.

 Use Integrations to Own Your Audience

 While having a massive following on your social profiles is helpful, it means nothing unless you own your audience.
 How do you do this?
 With an email list.
-Email lists aren’t for everyone, but it’s the best way to keep your audience forever and to make sure they’re the first to know about your exciting Crowdcast live stream events.
+Email lists aren’t for everyone, but they're the best way to keep your audience forever and to make sure they’re the first to know about your exciting Crowdcast live stream events.

 Here’s some information about the triggers and actions available.
 Just choose your trigger (the action your attendee will take) and your action (the desired automation) to view the possibilities.

-The CSV (not just for analytics)
+The CSV (it's not just for analytics!)

 If you wish you knew about those integrations earlier, it’s not too late to import those emails you already have into your Crowdcast event.
 If you’ve been accepting payments on other ticketing platforms or collecting emails for the event externally, follow this process to pre-register your attendees, avoiding a double opt-in.

 💡 Pro tip: Stay GDPR compliant by creating a custom registration field asking your attendees for permission to add them to your email list, and watch your subscribers grow 🚀